vaidehi8913/MurderousTCS/book/src/implementation-to-do.md

     we want, we can put stuff in the empty box.
 Otherwise, who cares?

+## Improvement: Extra pause flag
+Add a flag for a list of extras that affects whether the extras make the dialogue pause until they are over, or the dialogue continues even if the extras are too tall.

 # Big projects
 ## New Feature: Extras Bar (Right)
 This is going to be a little complicated.